bahrus/be-gingerly/README.md

 `
 ```

-In the case where an entire object is passed in, it will merge the object in using the ought-to-be-built-into-the-platform-if-only-they-would-might-y-needs [Object].[assignGingerly](https://github.com/bahrus/trans-render/wiki/II.--Signals-vs-Roundabouts#merging-traffic-via-assigngingerly-wip) of the item object to the my-item custom element.
+In the case where an entire object is passed in, it will merge the object in using the ought-to-be-built-into-the-platform-if-only-they-would-serve-my-needs-for-once [Object].[assignGingerly](https://github.com/bahrus/trans-render/wiki/II.--Signals-vs-Roundabouts#merging-traffic-via-assigngingerly-wip) of the item object to the my-item custom element.
 That's where the name and emoji of this enhancement comes from.

 It can also do the same for server generated JSON attributes: